-Examples: X.509 certificate can be validated by a certificate authority.
-At a bar, the bartender is the credential authority who determines whether your photo id represents you.
-(He then may determine your access permissions to the available beverages!).
+Examples: An X.509 certificate can be validated by a certificate authority.
+At a bar, the bartender is the credential authority who determines whether your photo id represents you (he may then determine your access permissions to available beverages!).

 Credential model - The particular mechanism(s) being used to provide and authenticate credentials.